 Although less likely compared to dry cat food, rabbits can still eat wet cat food if your rabbit is curious and likes to munch on everything.

-Feeding your rabbit wet cat food can cause digestive distress that could lead to a trip to a veterinarian.
-But if your rabbit eats a little bit of wet cat food by accident, don’t worry too much and just observe any changes in their behavior and stool.
+Feeding your rabbit wet cat food can cause digestive distress that could lead to a trip to the veterinarian.
+But if your rabbit only ate a little bit of wet cat food by accident, don’t worry too much and just observe any changes in their behavior and stool.

-What’s dangerous to rabbits when eating large amounts of cat food is the possibility of GI stasis or the slowing of the passage of food.
+Rabbits that have eaten large amounts of cat food can develop GI stasis, or the slowing of the passage of food.

 GI stasis would eventually lead to organ failure and death if left untreated.

-If your rabbit ingested large amounts of cat foods, immediately remove the cat food out of your rabbit’s reach and provide large amounts of hay.
-Hay would help move your rabbit’s gut, which hopefully lessens the danger of ingesting cat foods.
+If your rabbit ingested large amounts of cat food, immediately remove the cat food out of your rabbit’s reach and provide large amounts of hay.
+Hay would help move your rabbit’s gut, which hopefully lessens the danger of ingesting cat food.

 But to be sure, get your rabbit checked out by a veterinarian when you notice any changes in your rabbit’s behavior or changes in their stool.

 What will happen if a rabbit eats cat food?